LewisCM14/allotment/docs/docs/server_side.md

     1. Season

     ???+ tip "Future Improvement"
-        There is only a requirement for read routes on these tables as the data stored within them is to be owned by the projects data base administrators and can be updated manually at the database layer via SQL if required.
-The ability to abstract this out into an administrators section later on is desirable though as this will allow for more efficient scaling.
+        There is only a requirement for read routes on these tables as the data stored within them is to be owned by the projects database administrator(s) and can be updated manually at the database layer via SQL if required.
+The ability to abstract this out into an administrators panel in the UI later on is desirable though as this will allow for more efficient scaling.

 ---